Program and Meal Times

 Mothers Club (in Chinese) - First and third Wednesdays @ 10:30am - 12:30pm

-Ask us about Bible studies, prayer groups, beauty treatments, craft groups and more, happening throughout the year
+Ask us about Bible studies, prayer groups, art groups and more, happening throughout the year

 Vancouver Afterschool programs for children